by Matt, Dec 2021

 1. Buffalo Bill Center of the West

 The Buffalo Bill Center of the West is EASILY the number one thing to do in Cody.
 It’s a world-class facility.
-It’s shocking they have such a nice museum in such a small town.
+It’s shocking that they have such a nice museum in such a small town.

 This is often referred to as the Buffalo Bill Museum, but it’s actually five different museums under one roof: